ChaosDynamix/Arcadia/index.md

 ### Intel processors
 The project guides are intended for the Intel processors.
 Amd processors can run Arch Linux but are not covered in those guides.

+### Nvidia graphical cards (proprietary driver)
+A recent Nvidia GPU is required if you want to follow the display server and driver section of the guides.

 ### NVMe storage device
 The project guides are intended for NVMe storage devices.
 If you dont have a NVMe drive, dont enable TRIM feature and replace all the occurence of the NVMe filenames (e.g. `/dev/nvme0n1p1`).